 Here is page 43 of the Lord Clive’s passenger list:

 The first glaring problem is that everyone on the page is listed as from “Sweden.”
 To reconcile this, we must assume that the ship’s purser or clerk was so busy or careless as to conflate the nationals of two countries with similar surnames, languages, and appearance.
 Not implausible.
 Also, although Norway enjoyed considerable autonomy during this period, it was officially a co-monarchy with Sweden.

 At the beginning of the page is an “M Olsdatter.”
 That had me exercised for a while, guessing that maybe the “M” should have been an “H.” Her age is about right, and as we shall see, I think two Slettens are on the list as well.
 However, this Ms. Olsdatter is traveling with a 4-year-old son named Ole, which doesn’t match at all, and I later learned her first name was Marit.

 Continuing with the passenger list: the next name after the child Ole is “E. Olsen,” approximately the age of Engebret Olsen Sletten; three names later is “G. Olsen,”precisely the age of Gunder Olsen Sletten.
 These are cause for a certain amount of confidence for the Slettens, even though some of my cousins in that line are skeptical.

-Helene was mother to the youngest seven of Ole Larson’s 13 children.
+Helene was mother to the youngest seven of Ole Larson’s 13 children, as listed above.
 In addition, she was said to have a daughter earlier, named Kari Hanson.
 Larsons and Slettens 1985, in most cases very complete on dates and names, gives only the sketchiest outline of this, on page 62: